Department of Spanish and Portuguese Languages and Cultures

 Tracks.
 Departmental courses cover a wide array of literary, cultural, social, historical, and political topics.
 Students are, therefore, able to pursue courses of study that are almost tailor-made to their own individual interests.

-1. Concentration in literature and culture (Spanish or Portuguese).
-It requires a minimum of eight upper-division courses, at least five of which must be in the language of concentration.
-With the approval of the departmental representative, up to three cognate courses in other departments can be counted toward the concentration in this track.
-Up to three courses taken during a semester abroad may be approved toward the concentration.
-Freshman seminars on topics related to the area of concentration may be counted toward the required eight upper-division courses.
+Any track in the concentration in Spanish and/or Portuguese Literature and Cultures requires a minimum of eight upper-division courses, at least five of which must be in the language of concentration.
+With the approval of the departmental representative, up to three cognate courses in other departments can be counted towards the concentration.
+Up to three courses taken during a semester abroad may be approved towards the concentration.
+Freshman seminars on topics related to the area of concentration may be counted towards the required eight upper-division courses.

 Language Programs.
 Students who wish to continue a language begun in secondary school must have their proficiency measured either by a College Board score for admission (see Advanced Placement above) or by the department's placement test administered online during the summer before course registration.
 Placement will depend on previous training and proficiency.